Assessing Adherence by Combining the Test of Adherence to Inhalers With Pharmacy Refill Records

-Plaza V1, Giner J1, Curto E1, Alonso-Ortiz MB2, Orue MI3, Vega JM4, Cosío BG5 and the group of investigators of the RE-TAI study
+Plaza V1, Giner J1, Curto E1, Alonso-Ortiz MB2, Orue MI3, Vega JM4, Cosío BG5, and the investigators of the RE-TAI study

 1Department of Respiratory Medicine, Hospital de la Santa Creu i Sant Pau, Institut d’Investigació Biomédica Sant Pau (IIB Sant Pau), Universitat Autònoma de Barcelona, Department of Medicine, Barcelona, Spain

-3Centro de Salud Javier Sáenz de Buruaga, Bilbao
+3Centro de Salud Javier Sáenz de Buruaga, Bilbao, Spain

 5Hospital Universitario Espases-IdISBa and CIBERES, Mallorca, Spain